workhorsy/dlang_web_framework/README.md

 # TODO:

+* Add client side D that talks to server side D
+* pure D client side template, or template language? look at other frameworks.

 * Make sending files not allocate
 * Make sending files stream large files
 * replace char[] with string and remove unneeded casting from/to string/char[]